egison/egison/README.md

 * Modularization of the way of pattern-matching
 * Pattern-matching with multiple results (backtracking)
 * Non-linear pattern-matching

+It enables us to express non-linear pattern-matching against unfree data types intuitively as above demonstrations.

 Furthermore, Egison realized the following feature.
 We can even modularize patterns like functions keeping above features.